francescobarbarulo/kubernetes-starter-pack/guides/lab06.md

     ingress-nginx-controller   LoadBalancer   10.96.186.119   <pending>     80:30958/TCP,443:31600/TCP   1m2s
     ```

     By default, this Service is of type `LoadBalancer` and the assignment of an external IP is in the `pending` status.
-Howerver a Service of type `LoadBalancer` includes all the funcitonalities of the `NodePort` one.
+Howerver a Service of type `LoadBalancer` includes all the functionalities of the `NodePort` one.
 In fact, the service is already exposed on port `30958` and `31600` of the host.

 4. Update the Service `type` field to `NodePort`.